monopole/mdrip/README.md

 [here](https://raw.githubusercontent.com/monopole/mdrip/master/example_tutorial.md))
 has bash code blocks that write, compile and run a Go program.

-The tool accepts a label argument and any number of file name arguments then extracts all blocks with that label from those files, retaining the block order.
+The tool accepts a _label_ argument and any number of _file name_ arguments then extracts all blocks with that label from those files, retaining the block order.

-A _script_ is a sequence of code blocks.
+A _script_ is a sequence of code blocks with a common label.
 If a block has multiple labels, it can be incorporated into multiple scripts.
 If a block has no label, it's ignored.
 The number of scripts that can be extracted from a set of markdown files equals the number of unique labels.

-A block with a label like `@init` might merely define a few env variables.
-It might have a second label like `@lesson1` that also appears on subsquent blocks that build a server, run it in the background, fire up a client to talk to it, then kill both through judicious used of process ID variables.
-A final code block might do cleanup, and have the label `@cleanup` so it can be run alone.
+The first label on a block is slightly special, in that it's reported as the block name for logging.
+But like any label it can be used for selection too.

 There's no notion of encapsulation or automatic cleanup.
 Extracted scripts can do anything that the user can do.